The FOMC and Senate Help Copper Advance

-The Case for Copper May Have Just Gotten Stronger
+The Case for Copper May Have Just Become Stronger

-Fed Chairman Jerome Powell’s dovish announcement concerning Fed monetary policy after the July meeting, combined with a version of the infrastructure bill moving forward in the senate, had an uplifting effect on copper prices.
+Fed Chairman Jerome Powell’s dovish announcement concerning Fed monetary policy after the July meeting, combined with a version of the infrastructure bill moving forward in the Senate, had an uplifting effect on copper prices.
 Copper has advanced since the announcements in part because the dollar has declined (vs. the DXY).
-Additional impetus for coppers rise is the senate version of a $1 trillion infrastructure bill passed with bipartisan support.
+The Added impetus for copper's rise is the senate version of a $1 trillion infrastructure bill passing with bipartisan support.

-Chairman Powell said in a press conference following a two day FOMC meeting that although the economy is making progress towards its goals, it has way to go before the Fed will scale back its easy policies.
+Chairman Powell said in a press conference following a two-day FOMC meeting that although the economy is making progress towards its goals, it has a way to go before the Fed will scale back its easy policies.
 The overnight Fed Funds rate was left unchanged as per unanimous vote.
 On the subject of inflation, which also could impact commodity prices, Powell said, “Inflation has increased notably and will likely remain elevated in the coming months,” He blamed these price increases on supply chain disruptions related to temporary reduced economic activity in response to Covid.
-The dollar declined which makes the copper that’s produced and sold in U.S. dollars cheaper against those produced under richer currencies.
+The dollar declined, this causes copper that’s produced and sold in U.S. dollars cheaper against those produced under richer currencies.

 A roughly $1 trillion infrastructure bill advanced in a senate vote Wednesday (July 28).
 The bill is a scaled-down version of one introduced by the House and would still need House approval.
 The bill that was voted on includes $110 billion for roads, $73 billion for power grid spending, $66 billion for railways, $65 to expand broadband access, $55 billion for clean drinking water, $39 billion for public transit, and $25 billion for airports.
 There is also $50 billion in the bill for environmental resiliency, defined as the capacity of an ecosystem to respond to disturbances by resisting damage, recovering quickly while retaining the same function and identity.

-If put in place, it’s expected many of these infrastructure projects would create an increase on demand, perhaps even stress the supply of copper and other raw materials.
+If put in place, it’s expected many of these infrastructure projects would create an increase in demand, perhaps even stress the supply of copper and other raw materials.

 Other Drivers of Copper’s Price in the U.S.